Batalin-Fradkin-Vilkovisky quantization and symmetries of FLPR model

 1cm

 \textbf{Abstract:} We quantize the Friedberg-Lee-Pang-Ren (FLPR) model within the framework of Batalin-Fradkin-Vilkovisky (BFV) formalism.
 We construct the nilpotent Becchi-Rouet-Stora-Tyutin (BRST) charges using constraints and the fermionic gauge-fixing function by means of admissible gauge conditions.
-We also derive the BRST invariant effective action and corresponding symmetries of the model in both polar and Cartesian coordinates.
-Additionally, with the help of BRST charge, we demonstrate that the physical states of the system are annihilated by the first-class constraints, which is consistent with the Dirac formalism.
+We also derive the BRST invariant effective action (and corresponding symmetries) of the model in both polar and Cartesian coordinates.
+We demonstrate that the physical states of the system are annihilated by the first-class constraints which is consistent with the Dirac formalism.
+Moreover, we establish the finite field-dependent BRST (FFBRST) symmetries of the FLPR model.
+We exhibit the interlink between the BFV-BRST gauge-fixed action and the classical gauge invariant action using FFBRST formulation.

-2cm
+1.5cm